 In 2022, natural gas prices surged to a 14-year high.
 While wholesale prices for natural gas did come down in 2023, the volatility is likely to remain.
 Natural gas is a primary fuel for the electric grid as well as industrial processes with the unpredictability of demand and government mandates that increase utility prices makes it difficult for food processors to predict future energy costs.

-According to the recent econometric study, “Electric Bill Inflation in California,” conducted by energytoolbase (www.energytoolbase.com) electric utility bills in California cumulatively inflated nearly 70% on average over our 10-year period from 2014 to 2023.
+According to the recent econometric study, “Electric Bill Inflation in California,” conducted by Energy Toolbase, electric utility bills in California cumulatively inflated nearly 70% on average over the 10-year period from 2014 to 2023.
 This cumulative rise is roughly 2.5 times higher than the 28% cumulative inflation rate, measured by the Consumer Price Index (CPI).
 One key observation was the considerable spike in electric bill costs from 2020 to 2023, which accounted for over 75% of the total cumulative increase due, in part, to significantly higher wholesale natural gas prices.

 The cost of energy and its environmental impact significantly affects production expenses, with imposed limits, charges, and taxes contributing to the overall cost.
 One potential solution is optimizing energy use, improving processing efficiency, and reducing emissions.